NLP-python-pilot/class5/README.md

 ### 3. Create a function that identifies the part-of-speech (POS) of a sentence - List of lists:
-For this question you will need to use your grammar from **Question 2**.
+For this question you will need to use the grammar dictionary (below).
 The function will input a sentence in the form  of string and it will automatically classify each word's POS based on your grammar and the function will output a list of lists.
 See below.

 Input parameters: